kostas-tsouko/SpringRest/README.md

 - To access the `springRest` project, go to: [SpringRest](https://github.com/kostas-tsouko/SpringRest)<br>
 - To access the `springInternal` project, go to: [SpringInternal](https://github.com/Tsouko/SpringInternal)<br><br>

-## Credits<br><br>

-This project was made during my third year of my university, Harokopeio Department of Informatics and Telematics.

 ## Screenshots

 Here are some screenshots of the project: